The Real Estate Investment Structure Taxation Review: Italy

 The above-mentioned regime would apply also when proceeds are distributed to Italian institutional investors, as defined in Section III.iv.
 Conversely, the tax regime applicable to Italian 'non-institutional' investors depends on the share of their participation in the REIF, and specifically:

-- where the share of their participation is 5 per cent or less, the investor is subject to the tax regime described above; and
+- when the share of their participation is 5 per cent or less, the investor is subject to the tax regime described above; and

-- where the share of their participation is more than 5 per cent, the investor is taxed on a look-through basis, on the profits resulting from the financial statements (i.e., the profits are attributed proportionally to the units held, regardless of their actual distribution).74
+- when the share of their participation is more than 5 per cent, the investor is taxed on a look-through basis on the profits resulting from the financial statements (i.e., the profits are attributed proportionally to the units held, regardless of their actual distribution).65

-Capital gains realised by resident investors by the transfer of the units of REIFs or SICAFs are subject to a 26 per cent substitutive tax.75 The Revenue Agency clarified that if the capital gain is realised by an investor that holds the units in connection with its business activity, the gain is subject to ordinary IRES.76
+Capital gains realised by resident investors by the transfer of the units of REIFs or SICAFs are subject to a 26 per cent substitutive tax.66 The Revenue Agency clarified that if the capital gain is realised by an investor that holds the units in connection with its business activity, the gain is subject to ordinary IRES.67

 Tax regime for non-resident investors

-With respect to SICAFs, no guidelines have been provided with respect to the qualification of proceeds distributed.
-On the one side, the clarifications issued by the Revenue Agency with respect to REIFs should also apply to SICAFs (being collective investment undertakings), but on the other side, it may be argued that they qualify as 'dividends' (since the SICAF is incorporated as a joint stock company).
+In respect of SICAFs, no guidelines have been provided in respect of the qualification of proceeds distributed.
+On the one side, the clarifications issued by the Revenue Agency in respect of REIFs should also apply to SICAFs (being collective investment undertakings), but, on the other side, it may be argued that they qualify as 'dividends' (because the SICAF is incorporated as a joint stock company).

 Proceeds distributed to the following non-resident investors are exempt from withholding tax in Italy under Article 7(3) of Law Decree No. 351 of 25 September 2001: